Continuous Prediction with Experts' Advice: A Continuous Multiplicative Weights Update Method

 Let us now consider the anytime case, that is, when \(\eta_t \coloneqq \boole{t > 0} \sqrt{\ln n/t}\) for all \(t \geq 0\).
 In this case we have \(\Phi(0,0) = 0\), but \(\partial_t \Phi(t,x)\) is not necessarily 0 anymore.
 By \Lemma{MWUPartialsBounds}, we have

 Thus, for all \(t \geq 0\), we have $\ContRegret(t) \leq \int_0^t \sqrt{\frac{\log n}{s}} \diff s \leq 2 \sqrt{t \log n}$. \end{proof}

 It is intriguing that these bounds on the continuous regret differ by a factor of $\sqrt{2}$, exactly as in the discrete experts' problem.
 A natural question is whether there is an anytime algorithm that enjoys continuous regret bound smaller than \(2 \sqrt{t \log n}\).
-That is discussed in \Section{IndependentExperts}.
+This is the topic we investigate in \Section{IndependentExperts}.